molivil/warnick/README.md

-# WARNICK v1.3.0
+# WARNICK v1.4.3
 Web-site mirroring tool for archive.org

-Developed by Oliver Molini for Protonet
+Developed by Oliver Molini for ProtoWeb.org
-Influenced by warrick.pl written by Frank McCown at Old Dominion University
+Some portions based on warrick.pl by Frank McCown at Old Dominion University

 Copyright (CC BY-NC-SA 4.0) Oliver Molini
 For further licensing information, please visit.